Through our Council Plan, we are committed to looking for ways to work in partnership with our communities – something we call being More Local.

 For more information on the Localism Act and how it affects communities you can read the Plain English Guide to Localism.

-In our Council Plan SLDC defines its ‘More Local’ policies as:
+Our Council Plan defines ‘More Local’ policies as:

 Millerground Enhancement Group